ABOUT THE BOOK

 When Relationships Matter is the companion volume to Lead Small: Five Big Ideas Every Small Group Leader Needs to Know, written especially for volunteers.

 WHAT PEOPLE ARE SAYING

 “It’s one thing to see the potential in the small groups; it’s another to create a church culture in which small groups can thrive.
 When Relationships Matter is a must read for every senior leader and leadership team.”

 —Carey Nieuwhof, author of Didn’t See It Coming, founding pastor of Connexus Church Community Church

 “This is a timely work that provides a much needed blueprint for churches everywhere who believe kids and teenagers should be a priority in their ministry.”

 —Mark Batterson, New York Times best-selling author and lead pastor, National Community Church

 ABOUT THE AUTHORS

 Reggie Joiner is the founder and CEO of Orange, an organization designed to redefine ministry approaches for churches and family environments.
 For nearly 40 years, he’s mentored teachers and leaders who influence the next generation.
 Reggie and his wife, Debbie, have raised four kids into adulthood.

 Tom Shefchunas, or Shef as most people call him, has worked with students for over 20 years.
-He has been a teacher, a coach, a high school principal, and, until recently, the multi-campus director of middle school for North Point Ministries.
-Shef now directs middle and high school strategy at Orange.
-Shef and his wife, Julie, live in Cumming, Georgia, with their three kids.
+He has been a teacher, a coach, a high school principal, and, until recently, the multi-campus director of middle school for North Point Ministries and the executive director of student strategy at Orange.
+Shef is currently the executive director of Youth Specialties.
+He and his wife, Julie, live in Cumming, Georgia, with their three kids.